All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 • Take breaks between courses — 2–3 months of intake, then a break for 4 weeks.

-Regular but moderate intake of these nutrients will help you stay active, train with greater dedication, and maintain motivation even after the most challenging training cycles.
+Regular but moderate intake of these nutrients will help you stay active, train with greater efficiency, and maintain motivation even after the most challenging training cycles.

 This post doesn't have any additions from the author yet.